-The aim of the JVD project is find security vulnerabilities in the Java Platform (i.e., the Java Development Kit).
+The JVD project started in 2013 with the aim to find security vulnerabilities in the Java Platform (i.e., the Java Development Kit).

-The process begins when we define security vulnerabilities that are typically derived from the Java Secure Coding Guidelines.
-We use static program-analysis techniques to detect such vulnerabilities.
+We have created a classification of security vulnerabilities that are derived from the Java Secure Coding Guidelines.
+The classification is mainly focused on access-control issues but also consider other topics such as information-flow.
+We use static program-analysis techniques to detect the various security vulnerabilities.

-To enable the Java product group to start detecting vulnerabilities quickly.
-For this work, Parfait is enhanced with various analyses.
+To enable the Java product group to detect vulnerabilities, the static analysis tool, Parfait is enhanced with various Java security specific analyses.

 In order to have a highly scalable, precise and accurate analysis we use a mixture of object-based, field-sensitive context-sensitive/context-insensitive, flow-sensitive/flow-insensitive analyses which are designed specifically for libraries.
 Parfait also supports cross language analyses to detect a class of JNI related vulnerabilities

 Other outcomes include using points-to analysis for libraries in the context of call-graph construction, taint and escape analysis, techniques to make the points-to analysis scalable and the role of information-flow in Java related vulnerabilities.